James Blake (album): Composition

+Critical reception

-Critical receptionJames Blake received critical acclaim from critics.
+James Blake received critical acclaim from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 81, based on 38 reviews, which indicates "universal acclaim".
 Writing for Spin, journalist Philip Sherburne described the album as "singular and striking," stating that "using lo-fi digital techniques to play up rough edges and raw emotion, Blake’s rare talent is to make music so naked seem unshakable."
 Chris Martins of The A.V.
 Club characterized it as "dubstep’s crossover moment, rolling back the hostile skronk and centering on a croon that rivals Antony Hegarty for lovelorn beauty."
 Pitchfork's Grayson Currin described its songs as "gorgeous, indelible tunes that are as generous in content as they are restrained in delivery," while stating that "Blake's musicianship and sonics are equally striking."
 For The Guardian, Alexis Petridis wrote that "even at its most impenetrable, the album leaves you in a state of charmed confusion: you frequently have no idea what's going to happen next," adding that "you struggle to imagine it being made at any point in time before now."

 Matthew Cole of Slant Magazine wrote that "the combination of traditionalist songwriting and avant-garde sonics is what makes James Blake such a compelling listen," while nonetheless noting that "too often Blake either mistakes his process, which is admittedly fascinating, for an end in itself, or worse, uses his sonic abstractionism to cover over a song’s lack of interesting ideas."
 In a less optimistic review, Alex Denney of NME opined that "ultimately Blake isn’t yet the singer-songwriter to pull this album off," writing that "the blazing production talent behind [Blake's early releases] CMYK and "Air And Lack Thereof" is sadly absent at times, and the album generally works best where Blake is able to match his interest in traditional songwriting with a more textured approach."
 AllMusic critic Andy Kellman described the record as consisting of tracks "more like exercises in sound manipulation and reduction than songs.
 The approach is no fault, but Blake pares it down to such an extent that the material occasionally sounds not just tentative but feeble, fatigued, even".

+Accolades

-AccoladesPitchfork ranked the album as the 12th best album of 2011 on its list of "The Top 50 Albums of 2011" while Mojo placed the album at number 17 and Uncut placed the album at number 21.
+Pitchfork ranked the album as the 12th best album of 2011 on its list of "The Top 50 Albums of 2011" while Mojo placed the album at number 17 and Uncut placed the album at number 21.
 In Review Online ranked the album number six on their list of "The Top 15 Albums of 2011."
 Pitchfork would later place the album at number 52 on their list of the Top 100 albums of the decade so far (2010–2014), with readers ranking the album at 197 on the 200 best albums between 1996 and 2021.